UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

 !!!- hint "what to add"
     Add objects that we need for our weather project such as Display, Graph, user interface etc. look in your features and requirements

-!!!- hint "Where to find requirements"
+???- hint "Where to find requirements"
     References to the requirements found either in the teacher example [requirements](https://github.com/programming-formalisms/programming_formalisms_project_autumn_2025/blob/main/docs/requirements.md) document (A requirements document is often referred to as an SRS - System/**S**oftware **R**equirement **S**pecification ) or in your own [requirments](https://github.com/programming-formalisms/programming_formalisms_project_autumn_2025/blob/main/learners/merged_requirements.md) document.
 Also check your issues for features you want to include

-!!!- Hint "A solution"
+???- info "A solution"

     ```mermaid
         flowchart TD